 life evaluated analytically by crack-growth analysis or fatigue analysis

-catastrophic hazard

-<other than NASA STS or ISS payloads> see ECSS-Q-ST-40B

-catastrophic hazard

-<NASA STS or ISS payloads> potential risk situation that can result in a disabling or fatal personnel injury, loss of the NASA orbiter, ISS, ground facilities, or STS/ISS equipment

-[NSTS 1700.7 incl.
-ISS Addendum, paragraph 302]

-close visual inspection

-close proximity, intense visual examination of the internal and external surfaces of a structure, including structural details or locations, for indications of impact damage, flaws, and other surface defects

-The inspection capability is evaluated by the surface deflection measurement (impact depth).
-The close visual inspection is considered to detect reliably a deflection larger than the visual damage threshold (VDT).

 containment

 damage tolerance design principle that, if a part fails, prevents the propagation of failure effects beyond the container boundaries

 1 A contained part is not considered PFCI, unless its release can cause a hazard inside the container.
 The container is a PFCI, and its structural integrity after impact is verified as part of fracture control activities.